What is ketamine?

 We strive to remove barriers and make the process of starting your ketamine treatment simple and painless.
 At Northwest Ketamine Clinics, we only require an upfront referral for patients under 18 years of age.

-When a patient is ready to begin treatment, the next step is to schedule a 30-minute intake call with our nurse practitioner.
+When you are ready to begin treatment, the next step is to schedule a 30-minute intake call with our nurse practitioner.
 During this phone call, the nurse practitioner will review your health history and confirm that you are a good candidate.
 At this time, we only treat "treatment-resistant" conditions, so, while referral is not necessary a previous diagnosis is required.
 Make an appointment to talk with one of our experienced nurse practitioners for more information.

 Can I pay as I go?